javag97/design/content/posts/2017-07-17/index.md

 # Summary of business model canvas
-+ SLODOCO makes the most amount of money from tourists, locals, and college students
++ SLODOCO gets their sales from tourists, locals, and college students
 + SLODOCO looks to make the entire experience of buying a donut as effortless as possible
-+ Socializing with others improves the experience

 # Research